 Office of Academic Affairs

-Dept. 3302 • 1000 E. University Avenue Laramie, WY 82071 (307) 766-4286 • (307) 766-6476 • fax (307) 766-2606 www.uwyo.edu/acadaffairs
+Dept. 3302 • 1000 E. University Avenue

+Laramie, WY 82071

+(307) 766-4286 • (307) 766-6476 • fax (307) 766-2606

+www.uwyo.edu/acadaffairs

-October 12, 2021
+November 2, 2021

-- To: Edward Seidel, President - From: Kevin R. Carman, Provost and Executive Vice President - Recommendations Regarding Program Discontinuance, Reorganization, Consolidation, and Re: Reduction
+To: Edward Seidel, President

+From: Kevin R. Carman, Provost and Executive Vice President

+Re: Recommendations Regarding Program Discontinuance, Reorganization, Consolidation, and Reduction

 In July 2021, I put forward to the Board of Trustees a proposed slate of colleges, departments, and degree programs to discontinue, reorganize, consolidate, or reduce.
-Major reasons for these recommendations were: (1) The necessity of implementing \$13.6M in budget reductions for FY 2023, and (2) A recognition that UW cannot continue to implement budget reductions while maintaining status quo in organization, degree offerings, and course delivery.
+Major reasons for these recommendations were: (1) The necessity of implementing \$13.6M in budget reductions for FY 2023, and (2) A recognition that UW cannot continue to implement budget reductions while maintaining the status quo in organization, degree offerings, and course delivery.

-In accordance with University Regulation 2-13, the proposals were subjected to review and comment by: faculty, staff, student, and administrators currently affiliated with the colleges, departments, and the academic degree programs; other internal stakeholders, including Faculty Senate, Staff Senate, ASUW, Vice Provosts, and the President's Cabinet; and external stakeholders, including donors, alumni, advisory boards, and legislative committees.
+In accordance with University Regulation 2-13, the proposals were subjected to review and comment by faculty, staff, student, and administrators currently affiliated with the colleges, departments, and the academic degree programs; other internal stakeholders, including Faculty Senate, Staff Senate, ASUW, Vice Provosts, and the President's Cabinet; and external stakeholders, including donors, alumni, advisory boards, and legislative committees.
+A maximum of 120 days were provided for feedback, as required by the Regulation.

-I established 11 review committees, plus 5 committees led by the Deans, to review the proposals and provide feedback.
+I established 11 review committees, plus multiple committees led by the Deans, to review the proposals and provide feedback.
 These committees included representation from the impacted units, and some included additional representation.
 They were charged with seeking feedback from faculty, staff, students, academic administrators, and other stakeholders before submitting two reports - an interim report in early September and a final report by October 1, 2021.
 In addition, for the parts of the proposal focused upon discontinuance of degree programs, responsible departments provided reports and held listening sessions, and all feedback on these proposals was provided to Faculty Senate on September 17.
 All impacted degree programs were invited to request a listening session, and three were held.
-Three university-wide town-hall meetings were held, including one specifically to discuss and receive feedback from faculty, staff, and administrators in the impacted units.
-An online survey posted on the Academic Affairs website was open to the public and received 715 responses.
-Faculty Senate, including the Graduate Council and Academic Planning Committee, were asked to review and provided feedback on proposals for degree eliminations.
-I met with ASUW on August 24 and with the full Faculty Senate on September 13 to discuss the reorganization proposals.
-I also met several times with the Faculty Senate Executive Committee to discuss particular issues regarding the reorganization proposals.
+Two university-wide town-hall meetings were held on August 24 and September 20 to allow for all employees, including those in impacted departments, to hear from you and me about the proposed academic program reorganizations and to ask questions and provide feedback (see University of Wyoming Daily News announcements on August 18 and September 16).